 endometriosis diagnosis and

-treatment.
-Our clinical specialists help treat painful endometriosis symptoms and are committed to conducting endometriosis research to better understand endometriosis and how it affects women, while developing and evaluating promising new treatments.
+clinical specialists treat painful endometriosis symptoms and conduct research to better understand endometriosis and how it affects women, while developing and evaluating promising new treatments.

 What is Endometriosis?

 Endometriosis is a common gynecological disease in which tissue that normally lines the womb (uterus) grows in other areas of the body, such as the pelvic cavity, bladder, bowel, fallopian tubes or ovaries.